-HPER 2250 Aerobics
+HPER 2250 Aerobics 1 credit

 This course will introduce students to the fundamentals of aerobics.
-Students will participate in and maintain physical fitness through p ysical exercise to musical accompaniment.
-This course covers many topics including personal safety and preparation, personal activity modification , and elements of rhythmic aerobic routines.
+Students will participate in and maintain physical fitness through physical exercise to musical accompaniment.
+This course covers many topics including personal safety and preparation, personal activity modifications, and elements of rhythmic aerobic routines.

-HPER 2251 Advanced Group Exercise 1 credit

-This course is a higher intensity, higher impact aerobic exercise to music in a group setting.
-There is emphasis on improving cardiorespiratory endurance, flexibilit, and muscular endurance.
+HPER 2251 Advanced Group Exercise 1 credit This course is a higher intensity, higher impact aerobic exercise to music in a group setting.
+There is emphasis on improving cardiorespiratory endurance, flexibility, and muscular endurance.